The Sendero 6 Weekend Tent

 Optional Extras – you can purchase a tent carpet for this tent that is fully shaped to fit the living area.
 This is around £35 and adds a touch of luxury and added safety (read my blog on the benefits of tent carpets here).

 Canopy – You can now purchase a Freedom Trail Universal Canopy to attach to the front of your Freedom Trail tents.
 This will help keep your tent dry when entering and exiting in adverse weather conditions and also provide some shade if you want to sit out in the good weather but not in direct sunlight.
 These can be purchased here.

 These are priced at £35 (price correct at time of publishing)

-*Please note that price was correct at time of publishing and will be updated on a regular basis.
+*Please note that the price was correct at the time of publishing and will be updated on a regular basis.

-This is a good weekend tent that will help provide a great weekend or festival camping experience.
+We think the Freedom Trail Sendero 6 is a great weekend tent that will help provide a great weekend, touring, or festival camping experience.
 As the tent only has a Hydrostatic Head of 2000mm it is more for fair or dry weather.
 On saying this we have only experienced the tent leaking from the seams once and this was during a torrential downpour that left neighbouring areas flooding so it can withstand some heavy rain.